DDMA allows standing passengers in Delhi Metro trains, buses to tackle air pollution | Business

 In an order, the DDMA said 30 standing passengers will be allowed in each Metro train coach.
 In Delhi Transport Corporation (DTC) and Cluster buses, the maximum number of passengers allowed to travel in standing position will be 50 per cent of the seating capacity.

-So far, Metro trains and buses in Delhi were allowed to run with hundred per cent seating capacity only to reduce crowding to check the spread of COVID-19.
+So far, Metro trains and buses in Delhi were allowed to run only with full seating capacity to reduce crowding to check the spread of COVID-19.

+Delhi's air quality remained in the ''very poor'' category on Saturday as the Air Quality Index (AQI) in the city was recorded at 374, according to the Central Pollution Control Board.

+In view of the prevailing air pollution situation in NCT of Delhi, it has been felt to augment the carrying capacity of public transport system (buses/Delhi Metro) so as to minimise the use of private vehicles in order to improve ambient air quality of the city, the DDMA order stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)